-4.13.8 REVISION OF A PLANNED RESIDENTIAL DEVELOPMENT
+4.14.8 REVISION OF A PLANNED RESIDENTIAL DEVELOPMENT

-A proposed change in the approved Preliminary PRD Plan which affects the intent and character of the development, the density or land use patterns, proposed buffers, the location or dimensions of arterial or collector streets, or similar substantial changes shall be reviewed by the Land Development Regulation Commission and the City Council in the same manner as the initial application.
-A request for revision to the Preliminary PRD Plan shall be supported by a written statement and by revised plans demonstrating the reasons the revisions are necessary or desirable.
+A proposed change in the approved Preliminary PRD Plan which affects the intent and character of the development, the density or land use patterns, proposed buffers, the location or dimensions of arterial or collector streets, or similar substantial changes shall be reviewed by the Planning and Zoning Board and the City Commission in the same manner as the initial application.
+A request for revision to the Preliminary PRD Plan shall be supported by a written statement and by revised plans demonstrating reasons the revisions are necessary or desirable.
 Revisions to the approved Preliminary PRD Plan shall be consistent with the original purpose, intent, overall design, and integrity of the approved Preliminary PRD Plan.
-Substantial changes include:
+Examples of substantial change include:

 - 1. Perimeter changes. - 2.
 Major street relocation. - 3.
 Change in building height, density, land use patterns, or buffers. - 4.
-Changes of similar or greater magnitude to the changes indicated in 1., 2. or 3. above.
+Changes of similar or greater magnitude to the changes indicated in 1, 2 or 3 above.

-Minor changes and/or deviations from the Preliminary PRD Plan, which do not affect the intent or character of the development, shall be reviewed by the Land Development Regulation Administrator and, at his or her discretion that the prepared revisions are compatible with the original PRD Plan, approved.
-Upon approval of the revision, the applicant shall make revisions to the Preliminary PRD Plan and submittals and file two (2) copies of the revised plans with the Land Development Regulation Administrator within thirty (30) days.
-Minor changes include:
+Minor changes and/or deviations from the Preliminary PRD Plan which do not affect the intent or character of the development shall be reviewed by the Land Development Regulation Administrator and, at his or her discretion that the proposed revisions are compatible with the original PRD plan, approved.
+Upon approval, the applicant shall make revisions to the Preliminary PRD Plan and submittals and file two (2) copies of the revised plans with the Land Development Regulation Administrator within thirty (30) days.